Doctor or hospital? Which is most important when you’re facing a high-stakes procedure? Our answer is: Both.

 QualityPath uses bundled payments, which means all elements of the QualityPath medical procedure are covered by a single payment to the doctor and hospital.
 Added benefits for patients are built into the program: when employers participate in QualityPath, they agree to cover 100 percent of medical procedure costs (special provisions apply to plans with health savings accounts, or HSAs).
 There’s even a 90-day warranty to cover complications related to the QualityPath procedure.

-It’s important to note that these doctors and hospitals only qualify to perform QualityPath procedures when they are working together.
-Doctors and hospitals apply annually to participate in QualityPath and must show they continue to meet strict criteria on an ongoing basis.
+Doctors and hospitals apply annually to participate in QualityPath and must show they continue to meet strict criteria (to qualify as a high-quality health care provider) on an ongoing basis.

 Prior to joining The Alliance, Amy served as the quality program administrator at Physicians Plus Insurance Corporation.
 She took on the role of project manager for the National Committee for Quality Assurance (NCQA) accreditation efforts as well as the development and reporting of key health plan quality metrics.
 Her resume also includes work at UW Health (University of Wisconsin Hospital and Clinics) where she served as a clinical content facilitator.